 (10) "Seclusion" means the involuntary confinement of a person alone in a room where the person is physically prevented from leaving.

 (11) "Sensory rooms" means appealing physical spaces painted with soft colors with the availability of furnishings and objects that promote relaxation and/or stimulation.

-(12) "Time-out" means an intervention in which a person is required to remove him/herself from positive reinforcement to a specified place for a specified period of time.
-Time-out is not seclusion.
+(12) "Time-out" means an intervention in which a person is required to remove him-or herself from positive reinforcement to a specified place for a specified period of time.
+Time-out is not seclusion or restraint.

 (13) "Transitional hold" means a brief physical (also known as manual) restraint of an individual face-down for the purpose of quickly and effectively gaining physical control of that individual, or prior to transport to enable the individual to be transported safely.